FrustratedGameDev/Papers/FinalReport/finalReport.md

 The dimensions as defined in our results have found to be encouraged differently across the development community.
 For example, Requirement Volatility amongst general software developers in comparison to games developers.
-Since fun and engagement, can be very hard to define[cite] for varied environments it affects the development process greatly in games.
+Since fun and engagement, can be very hard to define [14] for varied environments it affects the development process greatly in games.
 When creating a game this is something that can change at any stage in creating the game and the stress relies on games developers to ensure that it exists.
 Fun and engagement is a high priority for the games industry as it is what encourages the revenue from product users.
 In general software developement, requirements can be flexible in the agile process [10] and can be modified with iterative rollouts of a product.
 The iterative development process in games varies as planned crunches are approached.